 The hustle and bustle of daily activity in a commercial stable provides ample opportunity for clutter to take hold.
 There’s always one more lesson or one more visit from the veterinarian that takes precedence over getting organized.
 A cluttered barn can be unsightly and potentially dangerous.
 We’ve rounded up five tips to help you regain control and cut through clutter.

-Use both sides of the door The back of a door is often neglected storage space.
+The back of a tack room or office door is often neglected storage space.
 Select one or more pre-manufactured wire organizers or even a hanging shoe organizer.
 Use it to store grooming supplies, shampoo, leg wraps, first aid supplies and more.
 Leave adequate room to open and close the door.

 Take control of clutter at your barn this fall with these five tips.
-Check back for additional tips on organizing your barn throughout the year.
+Search for additional tips on organizing your barn on StableManagement.com.